Art in Tanzania internship program

 D: How do you find living in the volunteer house?

 M: The volunteer house is different.
-It could be challenging for someone who, maybe, is expecting a higher level of accommodation, but on the other hand, for an intern like me, it’s pretty inspiring to see all these different projects or internships or volunteers who come abroad, and it’s quite a pleasant environment – very friendly and very relaxed – which is nice for a summer internship, I suppose because the other option for me would have been working in an office and living in a little apartment on my own.
+It could be challenging for someone who, maybe, is expecting a higher level of accommodation.
+Still, on the other hand, for an intern like me, it’s pretty inspiring to see all these different projects, internships or volunteers who come abroad.
+It’s quite a pleasant environment – very friendly and very relaxed, which is nice for a summer internship, I suppose, because the other option for me would have been working in an office and living in a little apartment on my own.

 D: Do you feel that you are more exposed?

 M: Yeah.
 I mean, we have volunteering places we go and work with local people, so we are learning Swahili in between.
-You know, we have people from all over the world – actually from all the continents, and it is pretty inspiring to see how we can all blend and create a new community, kind of sort of a family after two weeks we’re here.
+You know, we have people from all over the world – actually, from all the continents – and it’s pretty inspiring to see how we can all blend and create a new community, kind of a family after just two weeks here.
 I’ve already experienced a change.
 When I arrived, almost everyone left, and now, we’re getting new people.
 So, it shows you how community life works, which we might be missing in big cities and our more modern lifestyles.

 D: Well, Thank you so much for this, Matias